gary258796/git-info-actuator/README.md

    * [http://localhost:8080/actuator/defined-info/git/detail](http://localhost:8080/actuator/defined-info/git/detail) -> Which show full detail infos from git commit.
 6. Custom /custom-info endpoint
    * [http://localhost:8080/actuator/custom-info/git/detail](http://localhost:8080/actuator/custom-info/git/detail) -> Which show self-selected detail infos from git commit.

-## Overall

-* From doc from [Spring.io](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.build.generate-git-info), it tells what plugin we should use to get git information for us, including Maven and Gradle.
-* Also, from doc from [Spring.io](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints.info.git-commit-information)
-  > 1. Plugin will generate **git.properties** file automatically.<br>
-  > 2. A **GitProperties** bean is autoconfigured if a git.properties file is available at the root of the classpath
-  > 3. If a **GitProperties** bean is available, you can use the info endpoint to expose these properties.
-* So, we will first expose git infos into /info endpoint provided by SpringBoot actuator.
-* And if this isn't enough, we customize an /endpoint specific for showing git-infos.

 ## Add Dependencies into pom.xml